canonical/lxd/doc/instances.md

-When using a percentage value, the limit will only be applied when under load and will be used to calculate the scheduler priority for the container, relative to any other container which is using the same CPU(s).
+When using a percentage value, the limit will only be applied when under load and will be used to calculate the scheduler priority for the instance, relative to any other instance which is using the same CPU(s).

-`limits.cpu.priority` is another knob which is used to compute that scheduler priority score when a number of containers sharing a set of CPUs have the same percentage of CPU assigned to them.
+`limits.cpu.priority` is another knob which is used to compute that scheduler priority score when a number of instances sharing a set of CPUs have the same percentage of CPU assigned to them.

 # Devices configuration
-LXD will always provide the container with the basic devices which are required for a standard POSIX system to work.
-These aren't visible in container or profile configuration and may not be overridden.
+LXD will always provide the instance with the basic devices which are required for a standard POSIX system to work.
+These aren't visible in instance or profile configuration and may not be overridden.

 Those includes: